Q. I've heard about RDU Quarry. What's going on?

 Q. What is the 50-year Sunset Clause?

 A. The current Wake Stone quarry adjacent to Umstead State Park had their original mining permit approved in 1981 with a 50-year Sunset Clause.
 After 50 years, in 2031, Wake Stone was to donate the land to the State and all mining operations would cease.
 Upon Public Records examination of the Permit files for Mining Permit 92‐10 on November 6, 2018, The Umstead Coaliton discovered an unexpected and disturbing Permit Modification to Permit 92‐10 that was made by an internal “administrative text change.”
 The change that was made by DEQ staff to the December 2017 permit was substantial, not a clerical correction, and results in detrimental effects to Umstead State Park and an effectively allows an indefinite expansion of quarry operations.
 We are advocating for the 50-year Sunset Clause to be reinstated.
-Read more here.
+Submit your comments asking the Sunset Clause to be reinstated here.

 Q. I haven't been on the Odd Fellows Tract.
 What does it look like?